vstoianovici/paymentsapi/README.md

 ## Design

-The prototype is divided into 4 modules:
+The prototype can arguably be devided in the following components:

-1. The HTTP server and router module.
+- The HTTP server and router.
 This is where the HTTP server is launched and managed and the routing for the various endpoints is provided.

-2. The gokit wrapper module
+- The gokit wrapper.
 Gokit is used in order to implement a decorator pattern where concerns such as logging, monitoring, transport, circuit breaking are separated and do not introduce any dependencies in the core functionality code.

-3. The core Payments Service functionality
+- The core Payments Service functionality
 This is where the core logic resides.
 The CRUD functionality and database model are managed and implemented at this level.

-4. The Postgres database layer that employs Gorm to talk to Postgres Gorm is used to facilitate the HTTP server's interaction with the Postgresql database.
+- The Postgres database layer that employs Gorm to talk to Postgres Gorm is used to facilitate the HTTP server's interaction with the Postgresql database.
 Since this is a fin-tech application where a delicate balance between data integrity and reliability on one hand and high performance and scalability on the other, needs to be achieved the design decision was to employ a typical sql-type database (for structured data) such as Postgres as it also guarantees ACID operations.

 A few opensource frameworks and libraries were used in the implementation of this project: